eddieoz/atproto-scam-detector/README.md

 - **Pnpm** (version 9.15.0 or higher)
 - **OpenAI** you need an account and API key to use the OPEN AI API. (gpt-4o-mini)
 - **Ozone Labeler** (registered with moderator permissions on the BlueSky network; see [Ozone](https://github.com/bluesky-social/ozone) for details)
+- **PM2** (optional) PM2 is a daemon process manager that will help you manage and keep your application online 24/7

 ### Installation